rvkrypto/rvkrypto-fips/README.md

 	while the GCC intrinsic is `__builtin_ia32_aesenc128()`.
 *	The headers themselves will switch from inline assembler to architectural builtins once those are available.
-We of course hope that the bult-in namic will match between LLVM and GCC.
+We of course hope that the bult-in naming will match between LLVM and GCC.

 ##	Compiling